Originally Posted on our old website

 H-P: You refer to the living in the book as "freshies".
 How did that term for living humans come about?

-PAT: The Crocodile Hunter used to call fresh water crocodiles "freshies" and I thought the moniker was perfect for describing "unspoiled" human prey.
+PAT: The Crocodile Hunter (Steve Irwin) used to call fresh water crocodiles "freshies" and I thought the moniker was perfect for describing "unspoiled" human prey.

 H-P: Now I'm not much of a reader and found myself not being able to put this book down.
 In fact, at the time of this interview I'm half way through it.
-Do you feel even zombie and horror enthusiast would find 'The Brain Eater's Bible' interesting as well as entertaining?
+Do you feel that even non-zombie and non-horror enthusiast would find 'The Brain Eater's Bible' interesting as well as entertaining?

 H-P: Why should people pick up 'The Brain Eater's Bible' and what would you want them to take away from reading it?